qxtaiba/Emotional-Dystopia/README.md

 The video processing pipeline was built the following way :
 - Launch the webcam
-- Identify the face by Histogram of Oriented Gradients
+- Identify the face using a Histogram of Oriented Gradients
-- Zoom on the face
+- Zoom in on the face
-- Dimension the face to 48 * 48 pixels
+- Scale the face to 48 * 48 pixels
-- Make a prediction on the face using our pre-trained model
+- Make a prediction on the face using a pre-trained model
-- Also identify the number of blinks on the facial landmarks on each picture
+- Identify the number of blinks on the facial landmarks on each picture

 #### Model

-The model we have chosen is an **XCeption** model, since it outperformed the other approaches we developed so far.
-We tuned the model with :
+The model we have chosen is an **XCeption** model, since it outperformed the other approaches developed so far.
+The model was tuned with:
 - Data augmentation
 - Early stopping
 - Decreasing learning rate on plateau